GRDI-GenARCC/tutorials-and-workshops/WSL_Workshop/WSL_installation.md

   - You will be prompted to select a username and password.
 This username should be **lower case letters only**.
   - The Ubuntu username and password do not need to match your Windows credentials.
   - There is no visual indicator when you type in characters for a password. **It will record your typing even though it appears blank.**
+  - Remember your password!
+If you lose or forget it, you will have to re-install Ubunutu from scratch.

   - Once installation is complete, to use WSL in the future, you can:
-  - Search for Ubuntu in the start menu; if using Ubuntu 20.04 LTS, you should see ubuntu2004.exe or ubuntu.exe in the Start Menu
+    - Search for Ubuntu in the start menu; if using Ubuntu 20.04 LTS, you should see ubuntu2004.exe in the Start Menu
     - Open ubuntu2004.exe (ubuntu.exe) in the folder that was previously extracted